falgonn/PatternAnalysis-2025/README.md

 ## Overview

-This project addresses automatic **3D segmentation of the prostate gland** from MRI scans — a crucial step in diagnosis and treatment planning for prostate cancer, radiotherapy, and surgical guidance.
+This project addresses automatic 3D segmentation of the prostate gland from MRI scans.
+This is a crucial step in diagnosis and treatment planning for prostate cancer, radiotherapy, and surgical guidance.

 **Segmentation Classes:**